Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 A table showing each of your custom checklist items alongside the average R of trades where that item was checked versus unchecked.
 Reveals which pre-trade habits and conditions actually correlate with profitability, and which ones are noise.

-All trades displayed in a filterable, sortable table with columns for date, symbol, direction, entry price, exit price, R-value, MFE, MAE, duration, and checklist completion.
+All trades display in a filterable, sortable table with columns for date, symbol, direction, account, entry price, exit price, R-value, MFE, MAE, duration, strategy, files, and checklist completion.
 Click any column header to sort.
-Use the filter bar to narrow by symbol, direction, date range, or minimum/maximum R.
+Use the filter bar (date range, symbol, direction, account multi-select, strategy, trade checklist, session checklist) to narrow the view.
+A Columns menu lets you show/hide every column individually, with preferences persisted per user and horizontal scrolling when overflow occurs.
+Open trades appear immediately as OPEN rows, so you can take notes and complete checklist items while the position is still live.

 Click any trade to open its detail panel: